ropitz/experiments/docs/dataarc-concepts/livestock.md

 ### Examples:

 * Land degradation tied to grazing in shieling areas in Iceland.
-* The importance of imported livestock in early survival in North Atlantic.
+* The importance of imported livestock in early survival in the North Atlantic.
 *

 ### References to discussions of Livestock: